 Elizabeth George long ago established herself as one of the world’s most accomplished writers of detective fiction.
 Born in Ohio, she was educated in California and lives there now.
 Though her biography doesn’t mention it, she clearly spends a good deal of time in the UK.
 To understand this, all you have to do is note the peculiarly British vocabulary that leaps out of the pages in the dialogue among her characters: knickers, dogsbody, kip, cow, kit, and gash are just a few examples.
 If you can translate these terms into common American English, go to the head of the class.
 I’ve learned what they mean, but I would be hard-pressed to work them into intelligible dialogue.

-A review of Half a Crown (Farthing Trilogy #3), by Jo Walton
+Half a Crown (Farthing Trilogy #3) by Jo Walton

 Alternate history can illuminate the present.

 Recently I reviewed the first two books in Jo Walton’s alternate history of England after World War II, the Farthing Trilogy, Farthing and Ha’penny.
 I found them to be both intriguing from an historical perspective and adeptly written as novels of suspense.
 Half a Crown, the concluding volume, is less satisfying, if only because the ending is contrived and entirely too neat.
 I expected better.

 The premise of the Farthing Trilogy is disturbingly realistic: that Germany and England signed a peace agreement in the spring of 1941, before Hitler’s invasion of the USSR and the US entry into the war.
 Had it not been for Winston Churchill’s ability to bolster British morale, and the skill that Franklin Roosevelt displayed in steering aid to Great Britain while keeping America neutral, it’s not entirely far-fetched to imagine a scenario like the one in these novels.